You are here

 This activity can be used as semi-controlled practice of the target language.
-There are activities for two levels, elementary to pre-intermediate and intermediate+.
+There are worksheets for two levels, elementary to pre-intermediate and intermediate and above.

-Before the class: Choose an event that was significant for you and your learners.
-You need to be able to remember what you were doing when you heard about it, e.g. when your child was born, when your team won the World Cup, or when the September 11 attacks occurred.
-Choose something relevant to your learners' culture.
+Choose an event that was significant for you and your learners.
+You need to be able to remember what you were doing when you heard about it, e.g. when your child was born, when your team won the World Cup, etc. Choose something relevant to your learners' culture.

-Download the appropriate worksheet and make copies for each of your students.
+Download the appropriate worksheet below and make copies for each of your students.

-- Explain this event to your learners.
+- Explain the event to your learners.
 Use the following as prompts:

-- e.
-What you did after you heard about the event
+- What you did after you heard about the event

-- Encourage your learners to ask you more questions also if they are interested in your example.
+- Encourage your learners to ask you more questions.

 - Elicit examples of other events that were important for your learners, either personal or public.
 Write these on the board.